vasuskimo/LAP/Architecture.md

 ## Why LAP?
 To understand the context, let us review some popular unsupervised algorithms: K-Means, DBSCAN and archetypal analysis.
-K-Means works by specifying the number of clusters and it then attempts to find centroids that define a cluster.
+K-Means works by specifying the number of clusters and then attempts to find centroids that define a cluster.
-The biggest flaw of this type of clustering, is that you need to specify the number of clusters and based on the starting point, the clusters formed would be different each time.
+The biggest flaw of this type of clustering is that you need to specify the number of clusters and based on the starting point, the clusters formed would be different each time.
 DBSCAN works by finding dense clusters and separating those that are far away from this dense cluster.
 DBSCAN also falls short because it tries to create uniformly sized clusters.
 Archetypal analysis attempts to find archetypal examples that explain the entire data.